Jens-source/AR_room_simulation/README.md

 For exporting an app to iOS, Xcode (11.3 or above) must be installed on a Mac running macOS 10.14 Mojave or later.
 An Apple Developer account is required for signing the application.

+## Developement
+The walls are made using 3d plane objects.
+The interaction between user and interface is made using the C# Scripting language.
+The Buttons and bottom menu is made with the UI Components found in the designing section in Unity.

 ## Application

 ### Creating the virtual environment